bird-house/birdhousebuilder.recipe.supervisor/README.rst

    The ``DAEMON_OPTS`` environment variable can be used to set additional start parameters for supervisord.
    For example ``DAEMON_OPTS=-n`` to start supervisord in foreground.

+For supervisor configuration details see the `documentation <http://supervisord.org/configuration.html>`_.

 Example usage
 =============